-Tire Repair
+Tire & Tube Repair

 We strongly recommend that you replace, not repair, any tire that is punctured or damaged.
-As discussed below, a tire that is repaired, either temporarily or permanently, will have lower speed and performance limits than a new or undamaged tire.
+A repaired tube will not have the same reliability as a new one, and it may fail while you are riding.
+And the tire will have lower speed and performance limits than a new one.

 A temporary repair can sometimes be made in an emergency situation.
-However, since a temporary repair may not hold, you must ride very slowly, preferably without any cargo or passenger, and have the tire replaced or permanently repaired as soon as possible.
-(For more information on temporary repairs, see If You Have a Flat Tire, page 178.)
+However, since a temporary repair may not hold, you must ride very slowly, preferably without any cargo or passenger, and have the tire and tube replaced as soon as possible.

+(For more information on temporary repairs, see If You Have a Flat Tire, page 158 .)

-A permanent repair, such as an internal plug patch, can be made if a tire has only a small puncture in the tread area.
-With such a repair, you should not exceed 50 mph (80 km/h) for the first 24 hours, or 80 mph (130 km/h) at any time thereafter.
+If you decide to only replace the tube but not the tire, you should not exceed 50 mph (80 km/h) for the first 24 hours, or 80 mph (130 km/h) at any time thereafter.
 In addition, you may not be able to safely carry as much weight.
-If you choose to have a tire repaired, be sure the repair work is performed by a professional and that the wheel is balanced before you ride.
+Repair work should be done by a professional and the wheel should be balanced before you ride.

-If you have a tire professionally repaired at a non-Honda facility, we recommend that you have the work checked by your Honda dealer.
+If you have a tire and tube professionally repaired at a non-Honda facility, we recommend that you have the work checked by your Honda dealer.